wsams/rubyart/README.md

     gem install png
     gem install RubyInline

-Run `ruby render.rb _test image` to generate `image_test.png`.
-The 1st argument is a suffix to the 2nd argument. `.png` will be appended.
-The syntax makes more sense when used with the `make_gif.rb` script.
+Run `ruby render.rb 0 image.png` to generate `image.png`.
+The 1st argument is a magic number for altering the generated image.
+The 2nd argument is the output file name.

 Update the `r`, `g`, and `b` variables with math expressions to change the image produced.